What is Product Differentiation?

 Breaking Down Product Differentiation

 The product differentiation process may be as simple as redesigning of packaging to introducing a brand new functional feature in a product.
-The different factors on which the process is implemented include:
+The different factors through which the process is implemented include:

 1. Price differentiation

 Products in the market are differentiated solely on the price factor.
-It establishes a price hierarchy for a particular product from lower to higher cost.
+This establishes a price hierarchy for a particular product from lower to higher costs.

 2. Non-price differentiation

 Products, in this case, are differentiated by form, shape, feature, function, color, customization, durability, quality, services, etc.

 1. Vertical Differentiation